Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * Some terms "defined" in the timing chapter should probably be defined elsewhere once we have more content migrated.
 * Where does minBufferTime go?
 It needs a home and some nice illustrations.
 * Where do we define the `lmsg` mechanism?
+* "@subsegmentStartsWithSAP" is related to timing in some sense but in another sense it is just a question of segment/sample structure.
+Not sure if it fits into this chapter.

 <!-- Document metadata follows.
 The below sections are used by the document compiler and are not directly visible. -->